projectara/greybus-spec/source/module_interface_lifecycles.rst

 ..
 TODO add an MSC here for the successful case

-The following procedure can be initiated by the AP when an Interface is ENUMERATED, in order to attempt to follow the "suspend" transition from ENUMERATED to SUSPENDED.
+The following procedure can be initiated by the AP when an Interface is ENUMERATED, in order to attempt to follow the "power_down" transition from ENUMERATED to OFF.

 To perform this procedure, the following conditions shall hold.